hesl-seu/v2sim-wiki/v2sim/usage/editnet.md

 Currently, it is not able to add or remove PDN elements in the GUI.
 Please directly edit the PDN file to achieve this.

 ### Edit Transportation Network
 Use SUMO NetEdit to edit your transportation network.
-Usually, the file is ended with `.net.xml`.
+Usually, the file is ended with `.net.xml` or `.net.xml.gz`.